typedb/typedb/docs/pages/documentation/11-examples/analytics.md

 ## Ontology

-We have provided the following ontology to represent the data, although many other variations are possible:
+We have provided the following schema to represent the data, although many other variations are possible:

 ```graql
 insert